General Movie Recording Precautions

 - Connecting or disconnecting an HDMI cable during movie recording will end recording.

-- Also see General Still Photo Shooting Precautions, as needed.
+- If necessary, also see General Still Photo Shooting Precautions.

 - The camera may become hot in movie recording while connected via Wi-Fi.
 Use a tripod or take other measures to avoid handheld recording.